 Add the egg yolk mixture to the remainder of the hot milk in the saucepan whisking constantly.

-Return the pan to a low heat and stir constantly with a wooden spoon or spatula making sure that the contents at the base of the pan are also being stirred.
+Return the pan to a low heat and stir constantly with a wooden spoon or spatula, making sure that the contents at the base of the pan are also being stirred.

 Strain the custard through a fine mesh sieve and transfer half of the mixture to a clean pan.

 To the bowl containing the remaining hot custard, add the cream, 1 tablespoon of Armagnac, ¼ teaspoon of vanilla, 2 gratings of the nutmeg and the chopped chocolate.
 Stir well to combine and until all of the chocolate is melted.

 Chill this mixture.
 It can be kept in the refrigerator for up to 2 days.
 If it has thickened excessively, add several tablespoons of full cream milk upon reheating.